 |Siemens telegraph - Brussels 1897|

-Israel Sommer, later Kaitz, spoke seven or eight languages fluently; Russian, Polish, German, English, French, Hebrew, Ladino and Spanish.
+Israel Sommer, later Kaitz, spoke at least seven or eight languages fluently; Russian, Polish, Yiddish, German, English, French, Hebrew, Ladino and Spanish.

 I was an excellent chess player at one time.
 In his early eighties he beat me at the chess table like a drum.
 In any case he eventually got tired of Israel, or should I say Palestine, the oppressive religious aspects mostly, my male forebears a long line of non believers.
 He moved to this country with my thirteen year old father and eleven year old aunt in 1939, initially staying with some relatives in Detroit.